ansible/ansible/docs/docsite/rst/user_guide/collections_using.rst

    ansible-galaxy collection download -r requirements.yml

-A source collection directory can also be downloaded.
-The collection will be built with the mandatory ``galaxy.yml`` file.
+You can also download a source collection directory.
+The collection is built with the mandatory ``galaxy.yml`` file.

 .. code-block:: bash